About Planetarium Weekend Shows

 Weekend planetarium shows

-Seasonal Stars: Winter
+Seasonal Stars: Summer

 A show about easy-to-see objects in this season's sky; includes how to find the North Star and how to find some of the seasonal constellations.